 Anger is a complex behavior.
 There is usually at least one trigger that sets it off--and sets you off.
-But there are also many factors that contribute to it, such as being raised in a home where emotions were not recognized or accepted (you were taught to "stuff it," being a person who focuses on people and tasks outside yourself (being "type A"), and having a physiological tendency towards fight rather than flight.
+But there are also many factors that contribute to it, such as being raised in a home where emotions were not recognized or accepted (you were taught to "stuff it"), being a person who focuses on people and tasks outside yourself (being "type A"), and having a physiological tendency towards fight rather than flight.
 All these issues are open to change in a counseling environment.

 Sharon Glass, PhD, LCSW

 Location: 475 River Bend, Naperville